idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 - [Download Garments](#download-garments) - a list of new garment orders that are ready to be produced by the factory
 - [Garment Detail](#get-a-specific-garment)
 - [Garment Properties](#garment-properties) - Get Measurements, Options and Materials for a specific garment [**Recently Updated! **]
+- [Get All Embroidery](#get-all-embroidery) - Get embroidery from a specific date range or list of garments
+- [Get Specific Embroidery](#get-specific-embroidery) -Get all embroidery on a specific garment
 - [Garment Fabrics](#get-garment-fabrics) - Get a list of fabrics needed, what they are used for (shell, lining, trims, etc), and see their measurments and status
 - [Set Order Status](#set-order-status) - E.g., Move a garment from Ready to Production
 - [Create Shipment](#create-shipment) - Add garments to a new shipment